souheib1/Lymphocytosis-Classification-Challenge/README.md

 **Team name:** SB-MC
 ## Project Description
-This project served as the culmination of the Deep Learning for Medical Imaging course.
+This project was realized in the Deep Learning for Medical Imaging course.
 The primary goal was to leverage machine learning techniques to predict whether a patient’s lymphocytes are reactive or tumoral.
 The challenge involved a provided dataset containing patient information, blood smear images, and clinical attributes.
-This repository contains our solution to the method which yielded to a Balanced Accuracy Score equal to 0.823.
+This repository contains our solution to the method which yielded a Balanced Accuracy Score equal to 0.823.

 ## How to use our code